African Travels: 1996-2011 — Sixteen trips thru’ southern African

 These 16 journeys started in early 1996.
 The first five visits between 1996 and 1999 started and ended in Lusaka and all begin in February and lasted between four and six weeks.
 Most of the 11 trips thereafter were shorter (ten days to a fortnight) and started and ended in Johannesburg, South Africa, which had became much easier and cheaper.
 None led me back to the NorthWestern Province again; only as far north and west as Kitwe.

-Although all these southern African travels, especially the four longest ones between early 1996 and the end of 1999, were adventurous, I was always accompanied by friends, many from the NWP, and always felt very safe.
+Although all these southern African travels, especially the four longest ones between early 1996 and the end of 1999, were somewhat adventurous, I was always accompanied by friends, many from the NWP, and always felt very safe.
 I also met friends all along the way on each trip; many who had resettled in South Africa or Botswana from the NWP / Zambia or the USA.

 Photographs and chronological narratives.
 These 16 southern African travels resulted in all the following photographs or photo narratives.
-First are composite photos collections of friends, southern African fauna and flora and major tourist spots and cities that I saw / visited repeatedly.
+First are composite photo collections of friends, southern African fauna and flora and major tourist spots and cities that I saw / visited repeatedly.
 Then are chronological narratives for the first five “adventurous” trips between early 1996 and late 1999.
 There are no narratives for the 11 trips between early 2000 and the final trip in 2010.
 By then I had simply “rested” from adventure and just spent my time re-visiting the same places in Botswana and South Africa, often with the same people.
 Pictures from these trips appear in my composites of friends, fauna / flora and cities / tourist areas.
-The order of this very long webpage and the numerous photographs is as follows:
+The order of this very long web page and the numerous photographs is as follows:

 - Friends traveled with and met throughout southern Africa on these trips.
 I rarely was alone.